tsflatif/project-euler/README.md

 My solutions for the problems in project euler.

-The real fun of is when you solve the problems yourself!
+The real fun is when you solve the problems yourself!
 Only look at my solutions if you are really stuck!